CSI-Nicolas-Giner1/CSI-Python-2021/Modules/Module6/Module6.md

 <br>

 ## [Serialization and Deserialization](https://medium.com/swlh/object-serialization-and-deserialization-in-python-5fad3c2970a4)
- Serialization means to convert an object into a string representing an object, and deserialization is its inverse operation (convert string -> object).
+ Serialization means to convert an object into that string, and deserialization is its inverse operation (convert string -> object).
  * [Search winklerrr](https://stackoverflow.com/questions/3316762/what-is-deserialize-and-serialize-in-json)

 ### json.dump() vs. json.dumps()